Tranquebar Mission: Bartholomaeus Ziegenbalg

 Bartholomaeus Ziegenbalg was the first Protestant missionary to land in India, sent as a Royal Missionary by King Frederick IV, from the Kingdom of Denmark.
 Ziegenbalg landed at Tranquebar, then part of Danish India colony of the Danish East India Company, on 9 July 1706.
 Ziegenbalg attended the local school, sat amongst the village children and learnt Tamil.
 He set up a Tamil seminary in 1707, and preached Christianity to the villagers.
-In 1711, he was able to convince the University at Halle at Halle to start scholarly study into the Tamil language.
+In 1711, he was able to convince the University of Halle at Halle to start scholarly study into the Tamil language.

 In 1715, he translated the Bible into Tamil and helped set up India's first printing press at Tranquebar, with Tamil being the first Indian language to be printed.
 Ziegenbalg championed the cause of women's education and abolition of caste system, and gained the respect of the local people.
-Ziegenbalg established the very first school for girls in India at Tranquebar in 1707.
+Ziegenbalg established the very first school for girls (all-girl school) in India at Tranquebar in 1707.
 In 1713, in a letter written to Johann Georg von Holstein the privy counsellor to King Frederick IV, Ziegenbalg mentions 47 students in the Tamil school, 20 pupils in the Portuguese school and 15 pupils in the Danish school, with the students of the Tamil and Portuguese schools being provided free tuition, boarding, lodging and food.
 Between 1717–1718, he helped establish the New Jerusalem Church at Tranquebar for the use of the native people, conducting services in Tamil.
 Ziegenbalg died on 23 February 1719, aged 37, and is buried in the New Jerusalem Church.